venkat201097/Conditional-GAN/README.md

 <h1> Generative Adversarial Networks </h1>

 This is my implementation (from scratch) of GAN on the MNIST dataset.
 The architecture is a simple MLP with LeakyReLU activation and discriminator dropout.
 I implemented the conditional version of GAN (Mirza and Osindero : https://arxiv.org/pdf/1411.1784.pdf) by conditioning on the MNIST digit labels.
-The generator models the conditional data distribution $P(X|MNIST digit label)$.
+The generator models the conditional data distribution $P(X|\text{MNIST digit label})$.

 ### Conditional GAN training (digit-wise outputs)